 Findings from a four-year statewide dataset of over 1500 adult sexual assault forensic medical examinations are presented, including: technology facilitated sexual assault features, sexual assault in the workplace, stealthing related allegations, features of sexual assault in the masseuse setting, sexual assault of pregnant complainants, strangulation symptomatology and examination findings, as well as emerging possible features of extreme sexual violence of forensic significance (oral penetrative choking and hair dragging).

-1Victorian Forensic Paediatric Medical Service, Royal Children’s and Monash Children’s Hospitals, Melbourne, Australia; 2Department of Forensic Medicine, Monash University, Melbourne, Australia; Victorian Institute of Forensic Medicine, Melbourne, Australia.
+1Victorian Forensic Paediatric Medical Service, Royal Children’s and Monash Children’s Hospitals, Melbourne, Australia.